+44 (0)1382 384354

 Offshore Geotechnical Engineering:

-Mike’s research in this area has in the main been undertaken directly for industry or with strong industrial collaboration looking at improving the understanding the processes of involved with pipeline and cable burial as well as novel offshore foundation systems.
+Mike’s research in this area has in the main been undertaken directly for industry or with strong industrial collaboration looking at improving the understanding of the processes of involved with pipeline and cable burial as well as novel offshore foundation and anchoring systems.
 Particular topic areas include: